dotnet/AspNetCore.Docs/aspnetcore/mvc/views/partial.md

 Because it streams the result directly, `RenderPartialAsync` may perform better in some scenarios.
 However, it's recommended you use `PartialAsync`.

 While there are synchronous equivalents of `Html.PartialAsync` (`Html.Partial`) and `Html.RenderPartialAsync` (`Html.RenderPartial`), use of the synchronous equivalents isn't recommended because there are scenarios where they deadlock.
-The synchronous methods will be removed and unavailable in future versions.
+The synchronous methods will be unavailable in future versions.

 > [!NOTE]
 > If your views need to execute code, the recommended pattern is to use a [view component](view-components.md) instead of a partial view.